Skip to content

 What's the single biggest thing you'd do differently?

 Start with a smaller, cleaner dataset sooner.
-Most of my pain in Parts 1–2 was volume-for-volume's-sake — thinking more data would help.
+Most of my pain in Parts 1 and 2 was volume for volume's sake, thinking more data would help.
 The model got dramatically better the moment I cut to 2k high-quality curated pairs.